 Probably the field in which computer Semantic analysis is more extensively investigated is the Semantic Web.
 Leading search engines, such as Google, make use of these techniques in order to obtain better accuracy and performance in their search processes for the answers to the submitted queries.
-For instance, Semantics are used to recommend sub queries based on the user's search query.
-If he is mistaken, eventually the ontology behind the Semantic Web is able to suggest new queries based on relations between the words the user is typing.
+For example, Semantics could be used to recommend sub queries based on a user's search query.
+If he commits and error while writing a search in a Web enhanced by Semantics, the mentioned Web site could be able to suggest new queries based on relations extracted from the correct words the user typed.

 The success of the Semantic techniques is due partially to the help they give for information organization, as they are not restricted to be only information cluster holders, but managers of information concept relations between elements.
 The Semantic Web is said to be an extension of the traditional Web that is derived from the idea of Tim Berners-Lee (CEO of W3C) in which the known Web acts as a universal medium for data, information and Knowledge exchange.
 Mainly, the Semantic Web consists of a set of design principles, collaborative working groups, and technologies, of which, some remain unimplemented.
 Standardization initiatives by the W3C are in fact recommendations, including some of the predominant technologies such as Resource Description Framework (RDF), a variety of data interchange formats (e.g. RDF/XML, N3, Turtle, N-Triples), and notations such as the RDF Schema (RDFS) and the Web Ontology Language (OWL), all of which are intended to provide a formal description of concepts, terms, and relationships within a given Knowledge Domain.
 Humans are capable of using Web resources in order to find information on a given subject.
 However, for a computer, this is difficult to accomplish this task without direct human interaction because traditional Web pages are designed to be read by people, and not by machines.
 In Berners-Lee's vision [BL00], information is understandable by machines and by doing so; a faster and more reliable set of answers can be provided, he quoted: